Exercise and Nutrition Sciences

 Study of metabolism before, during, and after exercise.
 Factors affecting nutrient needs and peak performance of different athletic populations are emphasized.
 (Formerly 7760:493)

-NUTR:499 Senior Honors Project in Nutrition and Dietetics (1-3 Credits)
+NUTR 499 Senior Honors Project in Nutrition and Dietetics (1-3 Units)

 (May be repeated for a total of six credits) Prerequisites: Senior standing in Honors Program and approval of honors preceptor.
 Individual study supervised by adviser.
 Student and preceptor develop goals, objectives and methodology.
 (Formerly 7760:499)

-NUTR:500 Nutrition Communication & Education Skills (4 Credits)
+NUTR 500 Nutrition Communication & Education Skills (4 Units)

 Prerequisite: permission of instructor.
 Theory and development of communication and education skills essential to dietetics practice; interpersonal communication; interviewing; nutrition counseling, education techniques, media and current technology.
 (Formerly 7760:500)